thingsboard/thingsboard-client-sdk/README.md

 #endif // Custom_API_Implementation_h
 ```

-Once that has been done it can simply be passed to the `ThingsBoard` instance, either using the constructor or using the `Subscribe_API_Implementation` method.
+Once that has been done it can simply be passed to the `ThingsBoard` instance, either using the constructor or using the `Subscribe_IAPI_Implementation` method.

 ```cpp
 // Initialize underlying client, used to establish a connection